X8DT3 with two external JBOD chassis.

-#2 Updated by Richard Kojedzinszky almost 2 years ago
+#2 Updated by Richard Kojedzinszky about 2 years ago

 The system went for weeks without being used for production, and we decided to migrate our services to that.
 Also, unfortunately we cannot afford to mirror all our production services to simulate them on a test environment, so real load's effect will pop up when migrated to the new load.